moisesmcardona/SteemitChatPostPoster/README.md

 # SteemitChatPostPoster
-A tool that will post the links of your posts to Steem.Chat channels to promote them
+A tool that will post the links of your posts to Steem.Chat channels to promote them.

 To use it, just type your Steem.Chat username and password, Add the channels you wish to post your post links to, and then add the link to your post and press the "Send to Steem.Chat!" button.